 Do you need to replace the doors for better functionality, to avoid wear and tear due to weather conditions, or for better style and appearance?
 This thought process simplifies the decision-making required while selecting your new door.
 The following steps help in making your door replacement project easy.

 Choices to consider for an exterior door replacement project:

-- If you decide on wood doors, the best options include maple, birch, mahogany, cherry, or oak.
+If you decide on wood doors, the best options include maple, birch, mahogany, cherry, or oak.
 A few choices to consider for an interior door replacement project are as follows.

-- Replacing your bedroom closet doors with bi-fold doors can also add into some diversity in the look and feel of your interior doors.
+Replacing your bedroom closet doors with bi-fold doors can also add some diversity to the look and feel of your interior doors.